Frequently Asked Questions

 You must prepare Articles of Incorporation and file the document with the Department of Commerce, Division of Corporations and Commercial Code.
 The Department of Commerce has information on their website dealing with Articles of Incorporation, at http://corporations.utah.gov/.

-How do I create an S corporation?
+How do I become an S corporation?

-You must apply to the Internal Revenue Service (IRS) on federal form 2553, Election by a Small Business Corporation.
+After forming the corporation, you must apply to the Internal Revenue Service (IRS) on federal form 2553, Election by a Small Business Corporation.
 When you receive your approval for the S election from the IRS, please send a copy to the Tax Commission.

 What tax return do I file with Utah?